Where teachers have the highest status

 Europe ranks as the best place to teach in terms of salaries, according to the OECD report which includes 35 countries.
 In Luxembourg, for example, starting teachers' salaries are greater than what many teachers will see in their lifetime.

-Switzerland, Germany and Belgium are the next top highest-paying countries for teachers at the high school level.
+Switzerland and Germany are the next top highest-paying countries for teachers at the high school level.
 Six out of the top 10 salaries for high school teachers are in Europe.

 "Since compensation and working conditions are important for attracting, developing and retaining skilled and high-quality teachers, policy makers should carefully consider teachers' salaries as they try to control both quality teaching and sustainable education budgets," wrote the OECD in its latest report on education around the world.